 The value assigned to the Options is reflected as deferred revenue and will not be recognized until an option is either: (i) exercised by Roche, or (ii) expires.
 If exercised, the value will be aggregated with the option exercise price and recognized over the applicable performance period.
 If expired, the value will be recognized immediately.
-The Company recognizes revenue related to the Combined Performance Obligation on a straight-line basis over the expected performance period of the joint global development plan, which is expected to extend through the fourth quarter of 2023.
+The Company recognizes revenue related to the Combined Performance Obligation on a straight-line basis over the expected performance period of the joint global development plan, which extended through the fourth quarter of 2023.
 Revenue relating to future development, regulatory and sales milestones will be recognized when the milestone is probable of achievement (which is typically when the milestone has occurred).
 Any royalties payable by Roche in the future will be recognized in the period earned.

-For the years ended December 31, 2022, 2021 and 2020, the Company recognized \$89.2 million, \$89.5 million and \$84.2 million of collaboration and other revenues, respectively, the majority of which relates to the Combined Performance Obligation.
-As of December 31, 2022, the Company has total deferred revenue of \$574.2 million associated with the Roche Agreement, of which \$89.2 million is classified as current.
-Through 2022, no Options were exercised or expired.
-As such, deferred revenue related to the separate material rights for the Options remained unchanged at \$485.0 million as of December 31, 2022 and 2021.
+For the years ended December 31, 2023, 2022 and 2021, the Company recognized \$98.5 million, \$89.2 million and \$89.5 million of collaboration and other revenues, respectively, the majority of which relates to the amortization of the Combined Performance Obligation.
+As of December 31, 2023, the fair value allocated to Combined Performance Obligation was fully amortized.

+As of December 31, 2023, the Company has total deferred revenue of \$487.4 million, which is primarily associated with the Roche Agreement, of which \$50.4 million is classified as current.
+Through 2023, no Options were exercised or expired.
+As such, deferred revenue related to the separate material rights for the Options remained unchanged at \$485.0 million as of December 31, 2023 and 2022.
+On February 12, 2024, Roche declined to exercise a certain Option, which resulted in that Option's expiry and the immediate recognition of the value assigned to that Option as collaboration revenue.
+As such, the Company will recognize \$48.0 million of collaboration revenue during the three months ended March 31, 2024 and as of December 31, 2023, this amount is appropriately classified as deferred revenue, current portion, on the Company's consolidated balance sheets.